Skip to main content

 • March 21, 2018

 "A little background: I’m a T1 diabetic who’s successfully used pens forever.
 I’m also a medical student and like to tinker with my prescriptions when I learn new stuff.
-I had been on a split-dose of Lantus for years and had given decludec (Tresiba) a shot with frustrating results.
+I had been on a split dose of Lantus for years and had given degludec (Tresiba) a shot with frustrating results.
 I was tired of the split Lantus, so I opted to give Toujeo a try – my endo advised me that many of her patients liked Tresiba better, but I had the exact opposite experience.
 My A1Cs went from 6.9 to 6.5 to 6.3 while on Toujeo… it hasn’t been 6.3 since high school!
 At first, my Toujeo dose was lower than the Lantus dose I’d been on, but I experienced the two-month bump I’d read about – basically, I had to increase back up to my old Lantus dose after 2 months.
-Only other downside is that the pen tips seem to get clogged more easily… which just reminds me that I should be changing them out more often anyway!
+The only other downside is that the pen tips seem to get clogged more easily… which just reminds me that I should be changing them out more often anyway!
 Very, very happy with Toujeo overall."

 10 / 10